-Interim reexaminations can be scheduled either because the PHA has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.
-When a family reports a change, the PHA may take different actions depending on whether the family reported the change voluntarily, or because it was required to do so.
+Interim reexaminations may be scheduled either because the PHA has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.

 The PHA must estimate the income of the family for the upcoming 12-month period to determine family income for an interim reexamination [24 CFR 5.609(c)(1)].
 Policies for projecting income are found in Chapter 6.